carpentries-incubator/hpc-intro/_episodes/14-modules.md

 Environment modules are the solution to these problems.
-A *module* is a self-contained description of a software package - it contains the settings required to run a software packace and, usually, encodes required dependencies on other software packages.
+A *module* is a self-contained description of a software package - it contains the settings required to run a software package and, usually, encodes required dependencies on other software packages.

 There are a number of different environment module implementations commonly